FHIR-Aggregator/CDA2FHIR/README.md

 ### Transform to FHIR

 ### Data
-To run the transformer, please make sure [CDA](https://cda.readthedocs.io/en/latest/) raw data is in ./data/raw/ directory.
+To run the transformer, ensure that [CDA](https://cda.readthedocs.io/en/latest/) raw data is located in the ./data/raw/ directory.
+If you need to retrieve the raw data, please contact cancerdataaggregator @ gmail.
-Contact cancerdataaggregator @ gmail for retrieving the raw data.

 ```
 Usage: cda2fhir transform [OPTIONS]